How to Treat Internal Hemorrhoids

 | Grade I | Enlarged veins without prolapse |

-| Grade II | Prolapse during bowel movement but retract automatically |
+| Grade II | Prolapse during bowel movements but retract automatically |

 | Grade III | Prolapse requiring manual reduction |